SiriuslySirius/Content-Aware-Image-Resizing-Implementation/README.md

 After you have configured OpenCV in your machine and in Microsoft Visual Studio, you'll then need to build the solution.
 Again, make sure you are building in x64 Release.

-## Instructions for Running the Program on Windows
+## Instructions for Running the Program on Windows:
 * After configuring and setting up OpenCV, build the solution, and you will find executable (.exe) file in “*\CAIRI\x64\release”.
 * To run the program, open Powershell and navigate to the path: “*\CAIRI\x64\release”.
 * Below are the basic arguments you can use for the program: